Sysdig MCP Server Integration

 API Token

-To authenticate with the Sysdig Secure platform, you’ll need a Sysdig Secure API token.
+To authenticate a self-hosted server to the Sysdig Secure platform, you need a Sysdig Secure API token.

 To get your API token: